blakek/curry/README.md

 curry(fn: Function, arity?: number): any;
 ```

-Returns functions that take in the arguments of another function until all have
+Returns functions that take in the arguments of a function until all have been
-been provided.
+provided.

 ### `curryRight`